 - In a medium or large saucepan, add the milk.
 Over a low heat, bring the milk up to a simmer.

 Be very careful not to burn the milk as it will ruin the taste of the Firni, keep the heat low and keep an eye on it.
-It may be tempting to increase it to a medium heat to speed it up, but don't, milk can burn in a split second.
+It may be tempting to increase it to medium heat to speed it up, but don't, milk can burn in a split second.

 - Add the evaporated milk, ground rice and caster sugar to the hot milk.

-- Stir the milk mixture and bring it up to a gentle boil, still over a low heat.
+- Stir the milk mixture and bring it up to a gentle boil, still over low heat.
 Slow cooking is key for the perfect Firni.

 - Keep whisking for a further 6-8 minutes from boiling point until the Firni is thick with a creamy texture.
 It will thicken even further when cooling.